The #USvsHate Process

 More Details

 - BUILD A COALITION.
 Consider how you can include colleagues, administrators, district staff, and families before you begin your project.
-You may want to share this site with collaborators before you begin, and discuss student answers to the questions above.
+Remind them: #USvsHate’s goal is to unite school communities in learning about our diverse society and each other, and to make public messages saying everyone is part of “us.”
+You may want to share this site with collaborators before you begin, and discuss student answers to the questions above. #Us really means all of us!

 Less Details